rsynnot/magic-lists-for-navidrome/README.md

 ## Features

-- 🎵 Browse artists from your Navidrome library
-- 📝 Create custom playlists for any artist
-- 🤖 AI-powered playlist generation (optional)
+- 🎵 **Artist Radio** - Create expertly curated playlists from your favorite artists with AI-powered track selection and flow
+- 🎯 **Multi-Artist Playlists** - Blend multiple artists into cohesive playlists for deeper music discovery
-- 🔄 **Re-Discover Weekly** - Find tracks you loved but haven't heard recently
+- 🔄 **Re-Discover Weekly** - Automatically surface forgotten gems from your library that you haven't heard in a while
-- 💾 SQLite database for playlist storage
-- 🐳 Docker support for easy deployment
+- 🐳 **Easy Deployment** - Get running in minutes with Docker - no complex setup required

 ## Screenshots